Pragith/pragith/pragith-net/app/content/blog/2022/2022-08-18-metrics-layer-semantics.md

 ## The Hard Part

 The technology is ready.
 The hard part is organizational.
 Getting Finance and Sales to agree on the definition of "Gross Margin" is a negotiation, not an engineering problem.

+## What I Would Formalize

+I would publish a short "metric definition charter" that forces sign-off.
+If a metric is not approved by the domain owner, it cannot be marked as canonical.

+The metrics layer only works if you treat it as a source of truth, not a convenience.
+That requires governance, not just YAML.